nguyenlab/nguyenlab.github.io/tutorial/gpu-setup.md

 ```

 ## Manipulate multiple GPUs
-There are 4 GPUS in our server, they are indexed differently by two systems.
+There are 4 GPUs in our server, they are indexed differently by two systems.
 One is the ``nvidia-smi`` command, other is the operating system through a variable named ``CUDA_VISIBLE_DEVICES``.
 Here are the mapping table among these two systems:

 Nvidia Management Interface (nvidia-smi) | Operating System ($CUDA_VISIBLE_DEVICES)
 --- | ---